 Each of the vaccines highlighted above carries a given amount of risk.
 However, these risks are much lower than the risk of your pet getting the highlighted diseases.

 The effects of these vaccines on your cat are often mild, and they occur in only about 0.5 percent of all the vaccinated cats.
 Death and other adverse outcomes are extremely rare.
 If your cat has no history of vaccine reactions, they will likely be okay.

 Some of the symptoms you can look out for that may be an indication of a vaccine reaction include:

 - Swelling and redness on the injection area

 If you notice any of these signs, consult your vet immediately to ensure your pet gets immediate care.

 Keep Track of Your Cat’s Vaccination Records

-After vaccinating your cat, stay organized by keeping track of your cat’s vaccination records for free through Pawprint, an app that stores all your pet’s health information in one place.
+After vaccinating your cat, stay organized by keeping track of your cat’s vaccination records for free through Great Pet Care.
+Our app stores all your pet’s health information in one place.